xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 do not enforce the use of a branch named `xpack`, this is only a recommendation." %}

-## Create xPacks with 3rd party content
+## Create source library xPacks with 3rd party content

 ### Existing Git